winitzki/sofp/README.md

 Applicative functors arose from practical usage of Haskell in applications such as parser combinators or domain-specific languages for parallel computations.
 It is important for a practicing functional programmer to be able to recognize and use applicative functors.
-And yet, one would search in vain for a computer science textbook that explain applicative functors, motivates their definition and laws, gives important examples and explores their structure.
+And yet, no standard computer science textbook would explain applicative functors, motivates their definition and laws, gives important examples and explores their structure.

 So far it appears that AFTT should be a mixture of certain areas of category theory, formal logic, and type theory.